awslabs/fhir-works-on-aws-authz-smart/README.md

 ### Configuration

 The SMART specification gives a lot of room for interpretation between the resource and authorization server relationship.
 With this in mind we developed our SMART implementation to be flexible.
-The configurations currently avaibile can be viewed in the [SMARTConfig](./src/smartConfig.ts).
+The configurations currently available can be viewed in the [SMARTConfig](./src/smartConfig.ts).

 ### SMART on FHIR scope rules

 Within the [SMARTConfig](./src/smartConfig.ts) you can see an example implementation of a ScopeRule.
 The ScopeRule lays what operations a scope gives access to.
-For example for the `user/*.write` scope may provide 'create' resource access but not 'update' resource.
+For example, the `user/*.write` scope provides 'create' resource access but not 'update' resource.

 For an example usage of the SMARTConfig, please see [authZConfig.ts](https://github.com/awslabs/fhir-works-on-aws-deployment/blob/smart-mainline/src/authZConfig.ts) in the deployment package